 Planning and implementing Slovenia's development cooperation and humanitarian aid

-The Ministry of Foreign Affairs is the national coordinator of development cooperation and humanitarian aid.
+The Ministry of Foreign and European Affairs is the national coordinator of development cooperation and humanitarian aid.
 In this capacity, it drafts the legislative and strategic framework for efficient planning, implementing, monitoring, and raising awareness of these activities.

 Other stakeholders include the relevant ministries, academia and partners implementing development cooperation and humanitarian aid on the ground.
 Bilateral implementation takes the form of cooperation with institutions and NGOs and humanitarian donations, while multilaterally, funds are channelled through international organisations.

-The Ministry of Foreign Affairs is responsible for planning, coordinating, and implementing development cooperation and humanitarian aid in partnership with the Permanent Coordination Group for Development Cooperation, which is composed of representatives of all ministries.
+The Ministry of Foreign and European Affairs is responsible for planning, coordinating, and implementing development cooperation and humanitarian aid in partnership with the Permanent Coordination Group for Development Cooperation, which is composed of representatives of all ministries.

 Serving as a consultative body for the Minister, the Expert Council for Development Cooperation includes representatives of state bodies, experts, and development cooperation implementing partners.